openmindculture/wp_template/README.md

 ## Inspection

-To facilitate debugging, `plugins` are mounted as a local directory, so you can search files and view error messages and annotations, to collect details for filing issues or for creating patches yourself.
+To facilitate debugging, `plugins` is mounted as a local directory, so you can search files and view error messages and annotations, to collect details for filing issues or for creating patches yourself.

 You can enter the Docker container and use it much like a remote server.